John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ## Can’t we just copy over the exe?

+TRY IT!

+In the bin folder, find the .exe file for your WPF application.

+- Double click on it to run it.
+Does your application run?

+Copy the .exe file.
+Go to a new folder (on your Desktop, or any other folder outside of your solution).
+Paste the copy of the .exe file there.
+Double click on it to run it.
+Does your application run?

+- Double click on it to run it.
+Does your application run?
+Can you explain why?

 Beyond the application executable, an application often involves more components

 * generic `dll`s, such as `HomeBudget.dll`, `sqlite.dll`